hybridsjs/hybrids/docs/core-concepts/descriptors.md

 * **returns (not required):**
   * `disconnect` - a function (without arguments)

-Whenever you insert, remove or relocate an element in the DOM tree, `connect` or `disconnect` is called synchronously (by the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).
+When you insert, remove or relocate an element in the DOM tree, `connect` or `disconnect` is called synchronously (in the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).

 You can use `connect` to attach event listeners, initialize property value (using `key` argument) and many more.
-To clean up subscriptions return a `disconnect` function, where you remove attached listeners and other things.
+To clean up subscriptions return a `disconnect` function, where you can remove attached listeners and other things.

 ## Change detection